When to start seeds.

 Start here if you’re new to seed starting

-Air pruning trays are new for me, but so far I’m loving how easy it is to grow healthier root systems and stronger seedlings.
-Bonus: they come in lots of fun colors!
+Air pruning trays make it so easy to grow healthier root systems and stronger seedlings, since they never get root-bound before transplanting.
+Bonus: the trays come in lots of fun colors!

 I use these shallow 1020 trays under my air pruning trays to bottom water seedlings.
 You can also use them to grow microgreens.
-They are the most heavy-duty trays I’ve ever used!
+They are the most durable trays I’ve ever used!